 - Earlier initiation to the use of substances

 - Higher risks of drug and alcohol addiction

 Children from such environments should move to safer environments that allow them to grow to their best potential, free from risk and harm and with proper guidance and support.
 If parents are addicted to substances, they should seek help to recover successfully.
-Caregivers may have to care for children while parents are undergoing treatment for substance abuse.
+Caregivers may have to care for children while parents are undergoing treatment for substance use disorder.
 This can be a difficult transition for everyone

 Helping Children Adjust

 If you are a caregiver, even though your home is safer and more comfortable, children may find it difficult to adjust to an unfamiliar environment or situation.
 They may feel as if their new surroundings are unfamiliar and uncomfortable at first.
 Children may be suffering from a crisis where they feel deep losses.
 As a caretaker, it is your job to help children adjust to a more stable lifestyle and an environment free from addicted parents.